The Best Night Light

-With more than 35 hours of testing and research, we determined that the Maxxima – LED Multi-Color Night Light is the best night-light on the market.
+After more than 50 hours of testing and research, we determined that the Maxxima – LED Multi-Color Night Light is the best night-light on the market.
 In addition to a month of detailed testing, we continued to use the Maxxima night-light for an additional nine months in our homes.

-That testing, in conjunction with our conversation with a Department of Defense-funded PhD in neuroscience, reinforced that the Maxxima earns our top pick.
-Read on to find out how we chose this winner, as well as the health advantages to using red light instead of white or blue as a bedroom night-light for you or your children.
+That testing, in conjunction with our conversation with a neuroscientist about what kinds of night-light are best for sleep, reinforced that the Maxxima is best for most bedrooms.
+Read on to find out how we chose this winner, as well as the advantages to using red light instead of white or blue as a bedroom night-light for you or your children.

 Table of Contents

 - 1. Best overall: Maxxima – LED Multi-Color